jlaurito/CUNY_IS608/README.md

 This repository is a store for all materials associated with the CUNY MS Data Analytics Class IS 608 - Knowledge and Visual Analytics.

 If you are a member of the class, I am going to maintain this page indefinitely.
-I hope that you find it a hepful reference in the future.
+I hope that you find it a helpful reference in the future.

 ### What is git?
 What is GitHub? ###